mplattu/dummylander/README.md

 ## This does not work yet

  * There must be a tons of page or part attributes missing.
- * Easy way to add images and links to files.

 ## Authentication